University of Virginia BA in Economics with Highest Distinction

 What is the best gift you have ever received?

-My daughter.
-She is an amazing starburst of joy, and I am grateful every day that I get to be her mom.
+My daughters.
+They are amazing starbursts of joy, and I am grateful every day that I get to be their mom.

 Can you play any instruments?
 When did you start?